pramodbeema/fixytshorts/README.md

 # Fix YT Shorts

-**A powerful Chrome extension to fix and enhance YouTube Shorts experience with audio navigation, seeking, and video conversion.**
+**A powerful Chrome extension to fix and enhance YouTube Shorts experience with 5 essential features: audio navigation, seeking controls, caption toggle, restart from beginning, and video conversion.**

 Created by **Pramod Beema**